okuant/targets_tutorial/README.md

 git commit -m "Rename template.rproj" git push origin master
 ```
+* Open your new `proj_name.rproj` in RStudio.
+Optionally, check again the repo in bitbucket.
 * Edit README.
 Add a thorough description of what your project is about, what needs to run
 (data, libraries) and what are the outputs that produces.
 Don't miss this step.
 Or else.